 Examples to Follow The Society August 31, 2012 Poetry By Michael T. Young Traffic, a crowd, the tide flooding the bay, whatever will rise and fall, will begin, then end, forgive each moment for what comes along, like wind shoving the clouds, and clouds, the day, like the night calling the sun to come in, the dream where a brief second is lifelong, where nothing waits for praises or regret, but takes as eyes take, gives with the ease of skin— only so much—yet real as all you know, that leaves or stays, will sleep and wake, forget, let go.
 From Transcriptions of Daylight, Rattapallax Press, © 2000; originally printed in The Edge City Review.
 Reprinted by permission of the author.
-Click here for other poems by Michael T. Young www.michaeltyoung.com Related Post ‘Darkness’ and Other Poetry by Neil Dachstadter Hope What task be done, you thought was not?
+Click here for other poems by Michael T. Young www.michaeltyoung.com Related Post ‘Hope’ and Other Poetry by Neil Dachstadter Hope What task be done, you thought was not?
 What asked and sought, forgot, was wrought?
 What strain was set against a blow?
 As gain unfet...
 Tell the world:FacebookTwitterTumblrPinterestRedditLinkedInEmail Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.